3rg1s/3rg1s/README.md

 ### Hi there 👋

+⚡ Fun fact: I was born in AL and live in GR

 <!--
 **3rg1s/3rg1s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.